 Exceptions to this rule include careers in education, healthcare, law, finance, and business, where your education and credentials are relevant and important qualifications.
-For these career types, continue to list the appropriate education and/or credentials you've received, any honors or awards, and any extra-curricular activities you participated in relevant to your job target.
-Prioritize this information at the top of your CV.
+For these career types, continue to list the appropriate education and/or credentials you've received, any honours or awards, and any extra-curricular activities you participated in relevant to your job target.
+Prioritize this information at the top of your CV or resume.

 Insider Tip: If you have additional training from workshops or seminars, consider adding this ongoing education below your degree in a section heading titled Education and Training:

 EDUCATION AND TRAINING

 · MBA, Finance and Accounting, Haas School of Business, 1985